Detecting Feedback Vertex Sets of Size $k$ in $O^\star(2.7^k)$ Time: Treewidth and Separators

 \section{Treewidth and Separators}

-In this section, we show how to convert an FVS with small average degree into a good treewidth decomposition.
+In this section, we show how to convert an FVS with small average degree into a good tree decomposition.
 In particular, suppose graph $G$ has a FVS $F$ of size $k$ with $\deg(F) \le \bar d k$, where $\bar d=O(1)$.
 We show how to construct a tree decomposition of width $(1-\Om(1))k$.
-Note that a treewidth decomposition of width $k+1$ is trivial: since $G-F$ is a forest, we can take a treewidth decomposition of $G-F$ of width $1$ and add $F$ to each bag.
+Note that a tree decomposition of width $k+1$ is trivial: since $G-F$ is a forest, we can take a tree decomposition of $G-F$ of width $1$ and add $F$ to each bag.
 To achieve treewidth $(1-\Om(1))k$, we will crucially use the fact that $\bar d=O(1)$.

 We make the assumption that the algorithm already knows the small average degree FVS $F$.
 This reasoning may seem circular at first glance: after all, the whole task is finding the FVS in the first place.
 Nevertheless, we later show how to remove this assumption using the standard technique of \emph{Iterative Compression}.